Kuchnik/get_and_clean_project/CodeBook.md

 *groups* was transformed to *means*, in which averages of all the values for each activity (6) for each subject (30) were calculated (total 180)

 ## Saving table with the results
-THe results were saved as "tidy.csv" file
+The results were saved as "tidy.csv" file